 Precautions when taking collagen:

-If you are pregnant or breast-feeding, do not take any food supplements without first consulting your doctor or midwife.
+If you are pregnant or breastfeeding, do not take any food supplements without consulting your doctor or midwife first.

-Food supplements are no substitute for a healthy, varied diet and a healthy lifestyle.
+Food supplements are not a substitute for a healthy, varied diet and a healthy lifestyle.

-If you are allergic to seafood, talk to your doctor before starting a marine collagen supplement.
+If you are allergic to seafood, talk to your doctor before taking a marine collagen supplement.

 What is the best collagen to drink?